 Mike has always had a passion for wine, and has been working in the industry since 1989.
 He spent three years in Britain and Europe gaining sales and marketing experience prior to returning to work at a leading New Zealand wine company.
 Central Otago called, and in late 2003 Mike came to work at Mt Difficulty.
 When not travelling to our many international markets, Mike enjoys the Central Otago lifestyle with his young family.

-Jacqui Rose-Anderson (Cellar Door Manager) began working at Mt Difficulty in 2003 after several years in wine retail.
-She is the first point of contact for our mailing list members, for orders and general inquiries, and also manages 'The Pinot Club' and the 'Not-So-Difficult Wine Club'.
-On Tuesdays you'll generally get her out of office message; she'll be on the Cromwell golf course.
+Jacqui Rose-Anderson (Cellar Door Manager) worked in wine retail before she arrived at Mt Difficulty in 2003.
+She has been the first point of contact for our mailing list customers and members of 'The Pinot Club' and the 'Not-So-Difficult Wine Club' for many years, but these days shares that role with Emma and Mel.
+On Tuesdays you'll sometimes get her out of office message; she'll be on the Cromwell golf course.

-Nicki McDonald came to the Cellar Door from the vineyards in 2007 and loves to talk viticulture.
+Nicki McDonald came to the Cellar Door from the vineyards in 2007 and loves to talk viticulture with visitors to the tasting counter.
 Pipeclay Terrace was the first vineyard Nicki worked in and so it was a case of love at first sight when she first tasted Pipeclay Terrace Pinot Noir 2004.
-When she's not behind the tasting counter you might find her in the restaurant, but she's also been seen racing a Ford at the Cromwell speedway though she swears she prefers Holden!
+These days her first love is grand-daughter Marley, who Nicki looks after on her days off.

 Werner Hecht-Wendt (Executive Chef) began at Mt Difficulty in early 2008, coming to us via restaurants at Nugget Point and Amisfield.
 His culinary focus is on fresh, locally-sourced ingredients; a keen gardener, he has established a small vegetable and herb garden at the Cellar Door.
 Werner loves to play golf but doesn't get out as often as he would like, which makes it a challenge to play to his 10 handicap!